Cactus Plants for Sale Online

 Pink Christmas Cactus plants come in a variety of different colors including, red, pink, white, yellow, salmon, and bi-color.

 Red Christmas Cactus plants are native to the South American country of Brazil.
 They are most known for their flattening stems and vibrant red colors.

-White Christmas Cactus plants are also a Brazil native plant known for their flattening stems and produce flowers that bloom indoors.
+White Christmas Cactus plants are also a Brazilian native known for their flattening stems and produce flowers that bloom indoors.
 Their elegant white blooms with green foliage make for a perfect holiday plant.

 Tips for Growing Cactus Plants

 The best soil option for an indoor plant like the cactus is lightweight and fast-draining soil.
 Most cactus potting soils are much sandier and rockier than regular potting soils.
 The reason behind this is that the water will drain out of the soil much more quickly than most plants prefer.
 The cactus soil will prevent the plant from soaking up too much H2O and allow it to grow properly.

 Even though cactus plants do not require fertilizer, they can benefit greatly from the nutrients the right type of fertilizer can provide.
 A 10-10-10 fertilizer is a great example of a perfectly balanced meal your cactus will enjoy.

 During their summer growth months, fertilize them lightly each time they are watered.
 Cactus plants prefer to be fed in small doses on a regular basis.
 During the cooler winter months, taper off to allow the plant to rest.